Registering with the Wellbeing Service

-The online registration form is made up of seven sections.
+The online registration form, which takes approximately five minutes to complete, is made up of seven sections.
 You don’t have to complete all sections at once – you can come back later to complete the rest.
 We will securely delete any part-completed forms after seven days of inactivity.

 If you are unable to complete the online registration form, you can submit a paper registration form which you can print out or collect.

 Please post or deliver your registration form to: